Korean science fiction: Democratization and digital era

 South Korean science fiction experienced a resurgence after the country's democratization in 1987 and the emergence of the digital era, which South Korea quickly embraced.
 This period since saw science fiction flourish across Korean literature, film, television, comics, webtoons, and other media.
-This period saw the emergence of fandom in Korea, with clubs and webzines (such as the Mirrorzine).
+This period saw the emergence of fandom in Korea, with clubs (the first of which was the Brave New World, formed in 1989) and webzines.
+The latter include titles such as the SF Magazine (launched in 1993), SF Webzine (1999) and the Mirrorzine (2003). 창작기계 (Changjak Gigye, 1993) was an anthology of original Korean science-fiction short stories by multiple authors, often regarded as the first such commercially published collection in South Korea.

 Following the 1997 Asian financial crisis, a wave of dystopian and absurdist science fiction reflected widespread social disillusionment of the precariat with the capitalist society, coupled with the conclusion that no realistic alternative exists.
 Works from this period often incorporated biting humor and dystopian settings, highlighting the sense of alienation in an increasingly globalized and neoliberal economy.
 Park Min-gyu's Legend of the World's Superheroes (2003) exemplifies this trend, satirizing global cultural hegemony through the character Bananaman.

 Since the 1990s, feminist and queer science fiction has become a vibrant part of the South Korean science fiction scene, challenging the traditional misogynist, heteronormative and conformist South Korean society.
 Influenced by Western feminist writers such as Ursula K. Le Guin and Joanna Russ, Korean authors have used the genre to explore gender, sexuality, and bodily norms.
 The pseudonymous author Djuna's works, for instance, challenge gender binaries and social norms.
 Other authors have written stories exploring disability, body modification, and alternative utopias.

 Contemporary developments

 Second decade of the 21st century saw the emergence of book publishers in South Korea specializing in the publication of works.
-Science Fiction Writers Union of the Republic of Korea and Korean Science Fiction Association were founded in 2017 and 2018, respectively. 오늘의 (Today or Today's SF), described as the first South Korean science fiction magazine, was established in 2019.
+Science Fiction Writers Union of the Republic of Korea and Korean Science Fiction Association were founded in 2017 and 2018, respectively. 오늘의 (Today or Today's SF), described as the first South Korean commercial science fiction magazine, was established in 2019.

+The Korea SF Awards were established in 2014 by the Gwacheon National Science Museum to recognize outstanding Korean science fiction works and have since become the country's principal annual awards for SF literature and media.

 Today, South Korean science fiction is enjoying a peak of popularity in South Korea, driven by the country's high-tech culture and a growing demand for imaginative representations of technological change.
 This includes literature, big-budget films, webtoons, and television series.